LidiaKovac/LidiaKovac/README.md

 Hi!
 My name is Lidia and I am a Teaching Assistant at EPICODE (Global and Italy).
 I have a linguistic background which I use to approach programming languages as natural languages with their own vocabulary, grammar and syntaxes.

-I also studied art in high school, which makes me much more prone to doing frontend rather than backend (Yes, I may have lied before.
-Sorry to my backend teacher.).

 I am currently focussing primarily on teaching and building my own projects!

 ### 🔗 <a href='https://lidiakovac.github.io/repo-index/'> REPOSITORY INDEX <a/>  🔗